mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 this.myService.getData(); // => Promise<Data>
 ```

-In a template, we need convenient access to the following values:
+In its template, the component needs convenient access to the following values:

 - the fetched data;
 - the error object in case the request fails;